zeqkik/Adtech-Data-Analysis/readme.md

 # AD-Tech Revenue Prediction

 ## Project Overview
 This project focuses on analyzing the AD-Tech dataset derived from an advertising platform.
-The goal is to develop a predictive model that can predict total revenue from advertisements using both traditional Machine Learning (ML) techniques and Artificial Neural Network (ANN) models. **The purpose of this work was to develop my skills in Exploratory Data Analysis and Model Deploy**.
+The goal is to develop a predictive model that can predict total revenue from advertisements using both traditional Machine Learning (ML) techniques and Artificial Neural Network (ANN) models. **The purpose of this work was to develop my skills in Exploratory Data Analysis and Model Deployment**.

 ## Table of Contents
 - [AD-Tech Revenue Prediction](#ad-tech-revenue-prediction)